pawanxcaliber/Movie_Booking_System/README.md

 Database: MySQL Tools: mysql-connector-python, PyCharm configuration files
 Other: Custom CSS, images, fonts

-this is a fork of angel jude suarez's code ..so ..all credits goes to this guy ..please check https://itsourcecode.com/free-projects/python-projects/movie-ticket-booking-system-project-in-python-with-source-code/
+This is a fork of angel jude suarez's code ..so ..all credits goes to this guy ..please check https://itsourcecode.com/free-projects/python-projects/movie-ticket-booking-system-project-in-python-with-source-code/